Juelz Santana makes up for lost time with “#FREESANTANA.”

 5. Boiling Water (Ft.
 2 Chainz, Lil Wayne & Belly)

-“Boiling Water” is driven by a relentless, hard-hitting beat that exudes trill vibes from start to finish.
+“Boiling Water” is driven by a relentless, hard-hitting beat that exudes gritty vibes from start to finish.
 Over it, Juelz Santana boasts about his money-making and drug-dealing ways, while 2 Chainz effortlessly embodies both a playa and a triple OG persona in his verse.
 As for Lil Wayne, he delivers a verse with a consistent flow and tons of violent punchlines.
 Belly rounds out the song with a blurry hook that adds one more layer of grit to the show.

 4. Bloody Mary (Ft.
 Lil Wayne)

-While we never got an actual album from Lil Wayne and Juelz Santana in the past, I’m happy to hear that they are still close enough to make tracks together like “Blood Mary.”
+While we never got an actual album from Lil Wayne and Juelz Santana in the past, I’m happy to hear that they are still close enough to make tracks together like “Blood Mary.

 3. Wish Me Well